Is your workplace safety program working as intended? Are your people as safe, healthy, and productive as possible?

 Access Expert Safety Auditors + EHS Software and Training with KPA

-KPA is the leader in safety audits and EHS consulting services.
+KPA is the leader in both safety audit software and EHS consulting services.
 Our team has the knowledge and tools you need to keep your employees safe, minimize your risks, and maximize your organization’s performance.

 KPA’s safety consultants will address safety issues at your facilities before they lead to injuries, fines, and lawsuits.
 Working on-site, remotely, or both, your KPA Risk Management Consultant will work with you to identify potential risks, develop programs and training, and take action to mitigate risk.
 Our goal is to help ensure a safe workplace for your employees through programs aligned with EPA and OSHA requirements, so your people can work at their best—while you avoid citations and potential legal action.